Vendicated/Vencord/README.md

 - Slap by Korbo
 - SoundBoardLogger by Moxxie, fres, echo, thororen
 - TalkInReverse by Tolgchu
+- TeX by Kyuuhachi
 - ThemeLibrary by Fafa
 - Title by Kyuuhachi
+- TosuRPC by AutumnVN
 - UnlimitedAccounts by Balaclava and thororen
 - UserPFP by nexpid and thororen
 - VCSupport by thororen
 - VencordRPC by AutumnVN
+- ViewRaw2 by Kyuuhachi
 - VoiceChatUtilities by Dams and D3SOX
+- WebpackTarball by Kyuuhachi
 - WhosWatching by fres
 - Woof by Samwich
 - YoutubeDescription by arHSM